4ms/metamodule-docs-website/docs/using_metamodule.md

 -  __3. Wiggle the knob you want to map to__

-    If you're mapping MIDI CC, then send MIDI CC messages
+    If you're mapping with MIDI, then send MIDI CC or MIDI Notes

    [![Knob Set](./img/plaits-mapping-add.png){ .half }](./img/plaits-mapping-add.png)